NatashaCC27/Udacity-DS-Project-1/README.md

 ## Files
-The files included are lsitings.csv, where the data is held, and 'Udacity Project 1' Jupyter Notebook, which contains all the code.
+The files included are listings.csv, where the data is held, and 'Udacity Project 1' Jupyter Notebook, which contains all the code.

 ## Project Status